kerberos-io/agent/README.md

 ### Machinery

-The `machinery` is a **Golang** project which delivers two functions: it acts as the Kerberos Agent, and does the camera processing, on the other hand it acts as a webserver that communicates directly with the web (React).
+The `machinery` is a **Golang** project which delivers two functions: it acts as the Kerberos Agent which is doing all the heavy lifting with camera processing and other kinds of logic, on the other hand it acts as a webserver (Rest API) that allows communication from the web (React) or any other custom application.
+The API is documented using `swagger`.

-You can simply run the `machinery` using following command.
+You can simply run the `machinery` using following commands.

     git clone https://github.com/kerberos-io/opensource
     cd machinery